 CANDESCENT AWARD | SUNDANCE INSTITUTE

 The Candescent Award was created by Lilly Hartley in partnership with the Sundance Institute Documentary Film Program (DFP) and is awarded to powerful social-issue films that have been supported during production by the DFP and that premiere at the Sundance Film Festival.
-Recipients of the Sundance Institute Candescent Award include: How to Change The World, (T)error (2015), Marmato, Private Violence, E-Team (2014), Gideon’s Army, After Tiller (2013), Escape Fire (2012).
+Recipients of the Sundance Institute Candescent Award include: How to Change The World, (T)error (2015), Marmato, Private Violence, E-Team (2014), Gideon’s Army, After Tiller (2013), Escape Fire (2012), City of Ghosts (2017).
 Candescent is a supporter of the Sundance Institute and believes in the exceptional mentors, filmmakers and leaders that create a sense of community through the Sundance Institute DFP.

 CANDESCENT AWARD | TRIBECA FILM INSTITUTE

 Candescent launched a new initiative with the Tribeca Film Institute (TFI) in April 2014.
 As a New Yorker, Lilly wanted to cultivate and support the educational programs Tribeca created that help young people gain the media skills necessary to be productive global citizens and creative individuals.
 TFI champions storytellers to be catalysts for change in their communities and around the world.
 The Candescent Award is given in partnership with TFI to documentary films that premiere at a festival and are supported by TFI.
 Past recipients include Time is Illmatic and The Yes Men Are Revolting (2014), and The Wolfpack (2015).